LibrariesHacked/england-librarydata/library-db.md

 )
 ```

-Then insert all the unique authority names from the raw library data.
+- Insert all the unique authority names from the raw library data.

 ```
 insert into authorities(name)